Botvin LifeSkills Training Middle School Program

 Population:

-• Status — Participants were in seventh grade.
+- Status — Participants were in 7–9th grade.

-Location/Institution: 36 rural schools in 22 contiguous counties in a Midwestern state
+Location/Institution: Thirty-six rural schools in twenty-two contiguous counties in a Midwestern state

-This study uses the sample from Spoth et al. (2002).
-This study reports findings on Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program] from an in-school assessment 2.5 years past baseline.
-Thirty-six rural schools were randomly assigned to 1 of 3 conditions: (a) the classroom-based Life Skills Training (LST) and the Strengthening Families Program: For Parents and Children 10–14, (b) LST only, or (c) a control condition.
-Measures included the Regular Alcohol Use (RAU).
+The study used the same sample as Spoth et al. (2002).
+The purpose of the study was to report findings on Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program] from an in-school assessment 2.5 years past baseline.
+Participant schools were randomly assigned to 1 of 3 conditions: (a) the classroom-based LST and the Strengthening Families Program: For Parents and Children 10–14, (b) LST only, or (c) a control condition.
+Measures utilized include the Regular Alcohol Use (RAU).
 Saliva samples were also collected using a variant of the "bogus pipeline" procedure.
-Results indicated the earlier significant outcome on a substance initiation index was replicated, and positive point-in-time results for weekly drunkenness were observed, but there were no statistically significant outcomes for regular alcohol use.
-Limitations include generalizability and using self-reported measures.
+Results indicate that while the earlier significant outcome on a substance initiation index was replicated, and positive point-in-time results for weekly drunkenness was observed, there were no statistically significant outcomes for regular alcohol use.
+Limitations include lack of generalizability due to a predominantly White sample and reliance on self-reported measures.

 Length of controlled postintervention follow-up: 2 years.